mheberger/upstream-delineator/README.md

 To get started, download the latest release from this GitHub repository (or fork the repository).

-These scripts were developed and tested with Python version 3.11.
+These scripts were developed and tested with Python version 3.11 and 3.12.

 I recommend creating a Python virtual environment in which to run the script.
 Here is a good [introduction to virtual environments]